 In many ways, Dockweiler State Beach is the epitome of old-school California.
 Its four miles of sandy shoreline almost make you forget that you’re in one of the most densely-populated areas in America.

 Isidore B. Dockweiler was a native Californian who died in 1947.
 That was right before the state experienced phenomenal growth.
 Mr. Dockweiler was politically and socially active.
 He was on the 1902 gubernatorial ticket and also served as one of the first presidents of the Los Angeles County Library.
 Today, the State of California and Los Angeles County jointly administer the beach that bears his name.

-Visitors enjoy a wide range of activities at this state beach.
-Be advised, however, that it’s directly under an LAX flight path.
+Visitors enjoy a wide range of activities at this state beach, including swimming, surfing, boating, and birding.
+Be advised, however, that the park is located directly under a Los Angeles International Airport flight path.
 Some RVers have said that the gentle drone is quite soothing; others say bring earplugs.
 Either way, the scenery is California at its best, with the rugged coastal mountains giving way to the expanse of warm sand at the ocean's edge.
 Flight path or not, it's easy to see why this beach is so popular.

 RV Rentals in Dockweiler State Beach

 Dockweiler State Beach is between Playa Del Rey and El Segundo at the intersection of Vista Del Mar and the Century/Imperial Freeway (I- 105).
 If you’re at the junction of the San Diego Freeway (I-405) and the Century Freeway, go about three miles west until you almost plunge into the ocean.
 If you go around Christmas, you’ll pass right by Candy Cane Lane.
 This spot is one of the best holiday lights displays in the Inglewood/Culver City/Santa Monica area.
 Due to the park's Los Angeles location, you can almost count on traffic jams, so consider this when planning your itinerary.